Mars sol

 Sol (borrowed from the Latin word for sun) is a solar day on Mars; that is, a Mars-day.
 A sol is the apparent interval between two successive returns of the Sun to the same meridian (sundial time) as seen by an observer on Mars.
 It is one of several units for timekeeping on Mars.

 A sol is slightly longer than an Earth day.
 It is approximately 24 hours, 39 minutes, 35 seconds long.
-A Martian year is approximately 668 sols, equivalent to approximately 687 Earth days or 1.88 Earth years.
+A Martian year is approximately 668.6 sols, equivalent to approximately 687 Earth days or 1.88 Earth years.

-The sol was adopted in 1976 during the Viking Lander missions and is a measure of time mainly used by NASA when, for example, scheduling the use of the Mars rover.
+The sol was adopted in 1976 during the Viking Lander missions and is a measure of time mainly used by NASA when, for example, scheduling the use of a Mars rover.

 Length

-The average duration of the day-night cycle on Mars — i.e., a Martian day — is 24 hours, 39 minutes and 35.244 seconds, equivalent to 1.02749125 Earth days.
+The average duration of the day-night cycle on Mars—i.e., a Martian day—is 24 hours, 39 minutes and 35.244 seconds, equivalent to 1.02749125 Earth days.
 The sidereal rotational period of Mars—its rotation compared to the fixed stars—is 24 hours, 37 minutes and 22.66 seconds.
 The solar day lasts longer because Mars's rotation is the same direction as its orbital motion.

 Usage in Mars lander timekeeping

 When a NASA spacecraft lander begins operations on Mars, the passing Martian days (sols) have been tracked using a simple numerical count.
 The two Viking landers, Mars Phoenix, Mars Science Laboratory rover Curiosity, InSight, and Perseverance rover projects all counted the sol of touchdown as "Sol 0".
 Mars Pathfinder and the two Mars Exploration Rovers instead defined touchdown as "Sol 1".
 Generally speaking, the choice between counting from Sol 0 or Sol 1 has been made so that Sol 1 would be the first sol with "meaningful" or "useful" lander operations.
 Thus, landers that touched down late in the Martian day have begun their sol count at 0, while those that touch down early in the day began their count at 1.

-Although NASA lander missions have twice occurred in pairs, no effort was made to synchronize the sol counts of the two landers within each pair.
+Although NASA lander missions to Mars have twice occurred in pairs, no effort was made to synchronize the sol counts of the two landers within each pair.
 Thus, for example, although Spirit and Opportunity were sent to operate simultaneously on Mars, each counted its landing date as "Sol 1", putting their calendars approximately 21 sols out of sync.

 Terminology

-The word "yestersol" was coined by the NASA Mars operations team early during the MER mission to refer to the previous sol (the Mars version of "yesterday"), and came into fairly wide use within that organization during the Mars Exploration Rover Mission of 2003.
+The word yestersol was coined by the NASA Mars operations team early during the MER mission to refer to the previous sol (the Mars version of yesterday), and came into fairly wide use within that organization during the Mars Exploration Rover Mission of 2003.
 It was eventually picked up and used by the press.
-Other neologisms include "tosol" (for "today" on Mars), as well as one of three Mars versions of "tomorrow": "nextersol", "morrowsol", or "solmorrow".
-NASA planners coined the term "soliday" at least as far back as 2012 to refer to days off due to time phasing or the synching of planetary schedules.
+Other neologisms include tosol (for today on Mars), as well as one of three Mars versions of tomorrow: nextersol, morrowsol, or solmorrow.
+NASA planners coined the term soliday at least as far back as 2012 to refer to days off due to time phasing or the syncing of planetary schedules.